 Salary Expectations

-The salary for a systems architect is considered high-paying, with an average salary of $107,824.
+The system architect's salary is considered high-paying, with an average salary of $107,824.
 Several factors can influence this salary, including experience, skills, and location.
 As systems architects gain more experience and expertise, their earning potential increases.

 The job outlook for systems architects is promising, with the following key points: